skip to content

 While repurposing content is generally a good idea, when you distribute new content to your members, it needs to make paying members feel like they’re part of an exclusive online community that has access to insider information.

-Even if your type of membership site is project-oriented, make sure the templates, tools, roadmaps, and worksheets you offer are specific and exclusive to your members.
+Even if your type of membership community is project-oriented, make sure the templates, tools, roadmaps, and worksheets you offer are specific and exclusive to your members.

 Just like Signature Edits’ Photography Marketing Membership , which offers exclusive presets, marketing tools, online courses, and templates.